 In the evening, spend some time at the Inasayama Observatory to see the stunning views.
 Finish with a mountaintop night-view walk before checking into your hotel for a relaxing night, perhaps having a luxuriating soak in the hotel's open-air bath.

 Often described as one of the most picturesque cities in Japan, Nagasaki's proximity to the sea and topography give the town a certain appeal.
 Nagasaki has a cosmopolitan atmosphere with a lot to offer for a relaxing few days in this part of Japan.
-Of course, Nagasaki famous for being the target of the second atomic bomb at the end of World War II.
-The A-bomb hypocenter and nearby museum are well worth a visit in order to understand the history of the area.
+Of course, Nagasaki is famous for being the target of the second atomic bomb at the end of World War II.
+The A-bomb hypocenter and nearby museum are well worth a visit to better understand the history of the area.

 Nagasaki was for many years the only port in Japan open to the West and you can see evidence of this throughout the city.
 Among the shrines and temples are Catholic churches and European style buildings.
-This blend of cultures is something rarely found in other areas of Japan.
-At night, you can get great views from Inasayama, accessible by a cable car that takes you up the 330m hill.
+This blend of cultures is something rarely found in other areas of the country.
+At night, you can enjoy great views from Inasayama, accessible by a cable car that takes you up the 330m hill.
 The local specialty is shippoku which combines European, Chinese, and Japanese food in a lot of small dishes eaten around a circular table.
 Other local foods include chanpon (seafood, meat and vegetables with noodles) and sara udon (similar to chanpon but with a thicker sauce).

 After an early breakfast, you will depart the hotel at 7:00 am to travel to Oura Church, the oldest standing Christian church in Japan.
 After visiting the church, the group will then travel via bus and ferry to Amakusa Kaisenkura dolphin habitat.
 There, you will be able to go on a dolphin watching expedition.